MistyCommunity/Documentation/src/content/misty-ii/robot/sensor-data.md

 To avoid this, we recommend using **property tests**/**event conditions** when you register event listeners for event types that report data from more than one sensor.
 This allows you to configure a listener to handle messages only from one specific sensor in a group.
 You can register multiple event listeners - each with unique property tests - for  any single event type.
 In this manner, you can create a group of event listeners for a single event type, where each listener is assigned to trigger an event callback only on receiving messages from one specific sensor associated with that event type.
 {{box op="end"}}

+The rest of the topics on this page describe how to use the data associated with each of Misty's event types.

 ## ActuatorPosition